shadowwreck/bitburner/README.md

 Secondly.
 I will assume you know enough about javascript that you can sift through the files to adjust parameters accordingly.

+hostnames.txt Is a file that you can add, remove or modify to your own needs.
+The scripts read from this file, explicitly.

 ## What this does.

-hostnames.txt will allow you to add and remove hosts/servernames manually.
-All functions read this file explicitly.

 ### What does **auto-hack.js** do you ask.
 Well